 Teaching children how to exercise and control the pelvic floor muscles (the uterus, vagina, bladder, urethra, and rectum) and abdomen muscles to promote coordinated urination (using biofeedback Biofeedback Biofeedback, a type of mind-body medicine, is a method of bringing unconscious biologic processes under conscious control.
 In biofeedback, electronic devices are used to measure and report information... read more )

 Urgency containment exercises involve telling children to go to the bathroom as soon as they feel the urge to urinate.
 But once in the bathroom, they are asked to hold the urine as long as they can.
 When they can hold it no longer they should start to urinate but then stop and start urinating every few seconds.
 This exercise strengthens the urinary sphincter and also gives children confidence that they can make it to the bathroom before they have an accident.
 This exercise should be taught after the child has been evaluated by a doctor.

 Girls who have adhesions are given a cream that contains estrogen.

 Certain medications given my mouth may help children who have daytime incontinence.
 Oxybutynin and tolterodine can help if the problem is bladder spasm.
 Solifenacin, darifenacin, and mirabegron may help children who have an overactive bladder.

 Understanding why the child is incontinent is essential to the child's outcome and well-being.

 Most often, incontinence is not caused by a medical disorder.

-Treatment includes behavioral changes, dietary changes, and sometimes drugs.
+Treatment includes behavioral changes, dietary changes to manage constipation, and sometimes medications.

-Alarms are the most effective treatment for nighttime enuresis.
+Alarms are the most effective treatment for bed-wetting.

-Most nighttime enuresis improves as the child matures (15%/year resolve with no intervention).
+Most nighttime enuresis (bed-wetting) improves as the child matures.